Fountain Tire: Marketing

 Actor and comedian Thom Sharp became Fountain Tire's spokesperson in 1994 and was known as "The Fountain Tire Guy" for more than 20 years.

-In 2018, Fountain Tire launched a new brand and tag line, "We're on this road together," to reflect a philosophy of partnership across the company.
+In 2018, Fountain Tire introduced the tagline "We're on this road together."

 Awards

-Fountain Tire is a longstanding Platinum Club member of Canada's Best Managed Companies (Deloitte), winning its first award in 1994.
+Fountain Tire has been recognized by Deloitte as one of Canada's Best Managed Companies since 1994.

 Fountain Tire's "Fan Bods" campaign won three Gold and two Silver awards at the 2019 Clio Sports awards and a Silver Digital – Apps/Mobile and Merit, PR – Community Building at the 2019 Marketing awards.